Inkjin Tattoo Guides

 What Makes a Tattoo Minimalist

-Unlike fine line tattoos, which can include intricate detail at a small scale, minimalist work deliberately removes detail.
-A minimalist rose might be three curved lines.
-A minimalist mountain might be a single triangle.
-The skill lies in knowing what to leave out.
+In contrast to fine line tattoos, which can encompass fine detail at a small scale, minimalist work omits fine detail.
+A minimalist rose might be three curving strokes; a minimalist mountain might be a single triangle.
+The art is in deciding what to omit.

 Popular Minimalist Tattoo Themes